Mushroom Identification Basics

 Sinuate

-The colour of the spore powder is a fairly consistent characteristic and therefore helps to distinguish between fungi.
-Identify the colour by taking a trace sample: place a healthy cap, with the discs facing down, on a single-coloured sheet of paper for a few hours.
-Examine the streaks of trace powder that appear on the paper.
-The spore powder can be for example white, light pink, brown, black, or yellow.
+The colour of the spore print is a fairly consistent characteristic and therefore helps to distinguish between fungi.
+Identify the colour by taking a spore print: place a healthy cap, with the gills facing down, on a sheet of paper.
+A half white and half black paper works best to contrast all colours.
+After a few hours, examine the trace of spore powder.
+Spore prints can be white, cream, pink, brown, black, or even yellow.

 Flesh